Top Menu

 Summary

 Prenatal testing provides information about your baby’s health before he or she is born.
 Some routine tests during pregnancy also check on your health.
-At your first prenatal visit, your healthcare provider will test for a number of things, including problems with your blood, signs of infections, and whether you are immune to rubella (German measles) and chickenpox.
+At your first prenatal visit, your health care provider will test for a number of things, including problems with your blood, signs of infections, and whether you are immune to rubella (German measles) and chickenpox.

-Throughout your pregnancy, your healthcare provider may suggest a number of other tests, too.
+Throughout your pregnancy, your health care provider may suggest a number of other tests, too.
 Some tests are suggested for all women, such as screenings for gestational diabetes, Down syndrome, and HIV.
 Other tests might be offered based on your:

 • Age

-• Personal or family health history
+• Personal or family medical history

 • Ethnic background